Sagicrypto/binance-pay-by-sagi-crypto/readme.txt

 License: MIT
 License URI: https://mories.org/

-BinancePay for WooCommerce  by SAGI Crypto allows you to accept payments from customers using the BinancePay* platform.
+SAGI Crypto integration for Binance Pay allows you to accept payments from customers using the BinancePay* platform.

 *Registration with BinancePay is required at https://merchant.binance.com/en